 Despite all these wonderful benefits, at some point, all of it began to feel… off.
 I often found myself saying no to things I wanted to do because it was too hard to stick to my food plan.
 It felt like bright lines were making my world smaller.
 My way of eating was my top priority, sometimes at the expense of connection with others.
 Without the excitement of weight loss motivating all of it, I slowly began to realize that the strict eating rules and “food addict” story wasn’t serving me anymore.
 I began to see the undercurrent of fear, guilt, and shame around food that my program was built on, and that wasn’t a lifestyle I wanted for myself long term.

 As I began losing confidence in the BLE rules, I started experimenting with my boundaries and it got harder and harder to stick to my bright lines.
 After feeling like I was “failing” at BLE for a while, I finally realized that people can’t stick to things that don’t align with their values or goals.
 Weight loss wasn’t a goal of mine anymore, so it didn’t make sense to keep eating that way.
 Deep down, I also didn’t believe that there was something inherently wrong with me, and ultimately I wasn’t willing to spend my life avoiding and being afraid of food.
 So, carefully and slowly, I set out on a journey to heal and master my relationship with food, and gradually reintroduced sugar and flour into my life.
-But it wasn’t easy, and I couldn’t have done it without Annette‘s fantastic mindfulness coaching and the Conscious Eating Community (more on that later.)
+But it wasn’t easy.
+I had a lot of support, which I’ll share more about later in this post.

 My Criticisms of Bright Line Eating